The JMS API Programming Model

 Calling the

-method with no parameters results in a search of the current classpath for a vendor-specific file namedjndi.properties
+InitialContextmethod with no parameters results in a search of the current classpath for a vendor-specific file namedjndi.properties.
+This file indicates which JNDI API implementation to use and which namespace to use.

 3.1.2 Destinations